HydroCouple/openswmm.gui/docs/reference/reference.md

 Note: The adjustment factors provided in a subcatchment's Infiltration Pattern will override those supplied for Conductivity in the project's Climate Adjustment factors.

+#### Subcatchment Width {#subcatchment_width}

+An initial estimate of the characteristic width is given by the subcatchment area divided by the average maximum overland flow length.
+The maximum overland flow length is the length of the flow path from the outlet to the furthest drainage point of the subcatchment.
+Maximum lengths from several different possible flow paths should be averaged.
+These paths should reflect slow flow, such as over pervious surfaces, more than rapid flow over pavement, for example.
+Adjustments should be made to the width parameter to produce good fits to measured runoff hydrographs.

 ### Junction Properties

 |                 |                                                                                                                                                                                                                                                                                                   |